smebberson/docker-alpine/alpine-consul-apache/README.md

 ## Example

 An example of using this image can be found in [examples/user-consul-apache][example].
+This example shows running Apache within a Consul cluster using Docker Compose.

 [alpinelinux]: https://www.alpinelinux.org/
 [consul]: https://consul.io/